- Types of chemist

 Chemist career path

-In the early stages of their careers, chemists usually find work within the NHS, research institutes or universities, public health laboratories, government agencies or under large manufacturing companies.
+In the early stages of their careers, chemists usually find work within the NHS, research institutes or universities, public health laboratories, government agencies or large manufacturing companies.
 Working in industry could offer roles in patent work, health and safety or forensic science.
 For all of these, most of the training you will need will be provided on the job and your skills will be developed as you learn from senior chemists.

 Career progression

 As well as learning from your seniors, many chemists complete additional training courses offered by The Royal Society of Chemistry (RSC).
-For analytical chemists in particular, the RSC’s Analytical Division promotes progress in this area, and in large companies there may well be an opportunity to undertake even further academic study either through a PhD or Master’s degree.
+For analytical chemists in particular, the RSC’s Analytical Division promotes progress in this area, and in large companies there may well be an opportunity to undertake even further academic study either through a PhD or a master’s degree.

-As you gain experience, you’ll begin to have a role in the planning and execution of projects and research and may take on responsibility for a team of scientists and technicians.
+As you gain experience, you’ll begin to have a role in the planning and execution of projects and research, and may take on responsibility for a team of scientists and technicians.
 Usually, this development means you spend less time in the lab conducting testing and more time in offices or on site.

 Future career

 Development into senior roles as a chemist is usually achieved through gaining a PhD or chartered status, such as a Chartered Chemist (CChem) or Chartered Scientist (CSci).
-More information about becoming chartered can be found under the RSC’s Professional Recognition pathway.

 Chemist salaries

-- As your career develops and you gain experience and expertise, salaries can range between £25,000 and £40,000 per year.
+- As your career develops and you gain experience and expertise, salaries can range between £30,000 and £40,000 per year

 Qualifications and training